Can a telehealth GP help with psoriasis?

 Psoriasis is a chronic immune-mediated skin condition that causes red, scaly patches on the skin.
 The most common form is plaque psoriasis.
 Severity varies widely, from a few small patches to extensive involvement.
 Psoriasis can also affect nails and joints (psoriatic arthritis).

 Management depends on severity and may include topical treatments, phototherapy, and systemic medications prescribed by dermatology specialists.
-Lifestyle factors — stress, smoking, alcohol, and infections — can influence flares.
+Lifestyle factors such as stress, smoking, alcohol, and infections can influence flares.

 How a telehealth GP can help